HyperVexx28/Modern-Sign-In-Up/README.md

 Most “how-to” guides leave you with a half-baked login screen.
 This template is meant to be a solid starting point that actually feels like a real app.
 It handles:

-- **User Sync** – Maps Firebase Auth users directly to a Firestore `users` collection
+- Firebase Auth synced cleanly to Firestore
-- **Smart Loading** – A global `LoadingView` that clearly communicates what’s happening (e.g. “Signing in…” vs “Deleting account…”)
+- Clear, global loading states that explain what’s happening
-- **Safe Deletion** – A proper re-authentication flow so users can’t accidentally delete their account
+- Safe account deletion with re-authentication

-## 🛠 What’s Under the Hood?
+Built with **modern SwiftUI best practices**:

-- **MVVM Architecture** – Business logic lives in ViewModels, keeping Views clean and readable
+- MVVM architecture
-- **Async / Await** – Built with modern Swift concurrency (no messy completion handlers)
+- Async/await concurrency
-- **State-Driven UI** – The app reacts automatically when users sign in or out
+- State-driven UI
-- **Reusable Components** – Modular SwiftUI inputs and rows you can reuse anywhere
+- Reusable, composable components

 ## 🚀 Quick Setup